The Metal C-Ring: Sealing Solutions for Extreme Vacuum and Temperature

 The “Self-Energizing” Effect

-One of the most brilliant engineering features of the metal C ring is its ability to use system pressure to its advantage.
-As a type of self-energizing static seal, the metal C ring must be installed with the open side of the “C” facing the pressure source.
+One of the most brilliant engineering features of this component is the self-energizing static seal mechanism for high pressure.
+As a rule, the metal C-ring orientation for internal pressure must be installed with the open side of the “C” facing the pressure source.

 As the internal pressure of the system rises, it enters the cavity of the C-ring and pushes the walls outward against the sealing surfaces.
 This means the higher the pressure, the tighter the seal becomes.
-This self-energizing capability is why they are a staple in high-pressure aerospace valves and nuclear reactor cooling lines.
+This self-energizing capability is why they are a staple in Inconel 718 C-rings for aerospace valves and stainless steel 316 C-rings for nuclear cooling lines.

 Material Selection: Beyond Steel